1987 NBA Finals: Aftermath

 The 1987 Finals would be the Celtics' last until their championship season, but would be the last for the 'Big Three' of Larry Bird, Kevin McHale and Robert Parish.
 In K.C.
 Jones' final season as Celtics' coach they still won the Atlantic Division title by winning 57 games, but the Celtics fell in six games to the Detroit Pistons, in the rematch of their Eastern Conference finals showdown in 1988.
 The Celtics would not reach that far again for the next 14 years.
+The Celtics did not reach the NBA Finals again until 2008, where they defeated the Lakers in six games; by then, the general manager of the team was former player Danny Ainge.

 Following their championship win, Lakers coach Pat Riley guaranteed a repeat championship during the team's championship parade a few days after winning the NBA Finals.
 As Riley predicted, the Lakers would repeat as champions the following season, as they narrowly defeated the Detroit Pistons in seven games after a controversial foul on the Pistons saved the Lakers from elimination in Game 6.
+The Lakers were the first repeat NBA champions since the 1968–1969 Celtics.

 Prior to 2008, the Celtics and Lakers came close to renewing their rivalry in 2002.
-But while the Lakers reached the Finals, the Celtics were upset by the New Jersey Nets in six games in the Eastern Conference Finals.
+But while the Lakers reached the Finals, the Celtics were upset by the New Jersey Nets, who were coached by Byron Scott, in six games in the Eastern Conference Finals.